opencog/link-grammar/README.md

 -----------
 Link Grammar can be understood in the context of type theory.
-A simple introduction to type theory can be found in chapter 1 of the HoTT book: https://homotopytypetheory.org/book/ This book is freely available online and strongly recommended if you are interested in types.
+A simple introduction to type theory can be found in chapter 1 of the HoTT book: https://homotopytypetheory.org/book/ .<br>
+This book is freely available online and strongly recommended if you are interested in types.